TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Introduction

 \textit{Generalization power}: the cost function for a given model should yield a landscape where typically initialized and trained networks find approximate solutions which generalize well to unseen data.

 In principle, any or all combinations of these attributes could be susceptible to possible improvements by quantum computation.
 There are many ways to combine classical and quantum computations.
 One well-known method is to use classical computers as outer-loop optimizers for QNNs.
 When training a QNN with a classical optimizer in a quantum-classical loop, the overall algorithm is sometimes referred to as a \textit{Variational Quantum-Classical Algorithm}.
 Some recently proposed architectures of QNN-based variational quantum-classical algorithms include Variational Quantum Eigensolvers (VQEs) \cite {McClean_2016,mcclean2016theory}, Quantum Approximate Optimization Algorithms (QAOAs) \cite{farhi2014quantum,zhou2018quantum,verdon2019quantum,wang2019xy}, Quantum Neural Networks (QNNs) for classification \cite{farhi18_QNN,mcclean2018barren}, Quantum Convolutional Neural Networks (QCNN) \cite{Cong_2019}, and Quantum Generative Models \cite{lloyd2018quantum}.
-Generally, the goal is to optimize over a parameterized class of computations to either generate a certain low-energy wavefunction (VQE/QAOA), learn to extract non-local information (QNN classifiers), or learn how to generate a quantum distribution from data (generative models).
+Generally, the goal is to optimize over a parameterized class of computations to either generate a certain low energy wavefunction (VQE/QAOA), learn to extract non-local information (QNN classifiers), or learn how to generate a quantum distribution from data (generative models).

 It is important to note that in the standard model architecture for these applications, the representation typically resides entirely on the quantum processor, with classical heuristics participating only as optimizers for the tunable parameters of the quantum model.
-Various forms of gradient descent are the most popular optimization heuristics, but an obstacle to the use of gradient descent is the effect of \textit{barren plateaus}~\cite{mcclean2018barren}, which generally arises when a network lacking structure is randomly initialized.
-Strategies for overcoming these issues are discussed in detail in section \ref{sec:random_circuits}.
+One of major obstacles in training of such quantum models is known as \textit{barren plateaus} ~\cite{mcclean2018barren}, which generally arises when a network architecture is lacking any structure and it is randomly initialized.
+This unusual flat energy landscape of quantum models could seriously hinder the performance of both gradient-based and gradient-free optimization techniques ~\cite{Coles2020}.
+We discuss various strategies for overcoming this issue in section \ref{sec:random_circuits}.

 While the use of classical processors as outer-loop optimizers for quantum neural networks is promising, the reality is that near-term quantum devices are still fairly noisy, thus limiting the depth of quantum circuit achievable with acceptable fidelity.
 This motivates allowing as much of the model as possible to reside on classical hardware.
 Several applications of quantum computation have ventured beyond the scope of typical variational quantum algorithms to explore this combination.
 Instead of training a purely quantum model via a classical optimizer, one then considers scenarios where the model itself is a hybrid between quantum computational building blocks and classical computational building blocks \cite{verdon2018universal,romero2019variational,bergholm2018pennylane, verdon2019quantumVQT} and is trained typically via gradient-based methods.
 Such scenarios leverage a new form of automatic differentiation that allows the backwards propagation of gradients in between parameterized quantum and classical computations.
 The theory of such hybrid backpropagation will be covered in section \ref{sec:gradients}.